-- 1. Demonstrate knowledge of the historical and cultural background from the Intertestamental Period through the end of the First Century. - 2.
-Demonstrate knowledge of the nature and canon of the New Testament. - 3.
-Demonstrate knowledge of and ability to use critical methods in the New Testament study. - 4.
-Demonstrate knowledge of the content and significance of the New Testament. - 5.
-Demonstrate competency in conducting graduate level research, writing, and/or oral presentations/argumentation in the field New Testament Studies.
+- 1. Demonstrate knowledge of the nature and canon of the Old Testament. - 2.
+Demonstrate knowledge of the content and significance of the books of Genesis through Malachi. - 3.
+Demonstrate knowledge of the cultural, social, and historical background from Abraham through the Restoration. - 4.
+Demonstrate knowledge of the characteristics of Hebrew Poetry, Wisdom Literature, and Prophetic literature. - 5.
+Demonstrate competency in conducting graduate level research, writing, and teaching/oral presentations.
 ATTENDANCE REQUIREMENTS:

 Students are expected to participate in all required instructional activities in their courses.
 Online courses are no different in this regard; however, participation must be defined in a different manner.
 Student "attendance" in an online course is defined as active participation in the course as described in the course syllabus.
 Instructors in online courses are responsible for providing students with clear instructions for how they are required to participate in the course.
 Additionally, instructors are responsible for incorporating specific instructional activities within their course and will, at a minimum, have weekly mechanisms for documenting student participation.
 Theses mechanisms may include, but are not limited to, participating in a weekly discussion board, submitting/completing assignments in Blackboard, or communicating with the instructor.
 Students award of necessary absences must inform the professor with as much advance notice as possible in order to make appropriate arrangements.
 Any student absent 25 percent or more of the online course, i.e. non-participatory during 3 or more weeks of an 11 week term, may receive an F for that course.
 Instructors may also file a Report of Unsatisfactory Progress for students with excessive non-participation.
 Any student who has not actively participated in an online class prior to the census date for any given term is considered a "noshow" and will be administratively withdrawn from the class without record.
 To be counted as actively participating, it is not sufficient to log in and view the course.
 The student must be submitting work as described in the course syllabus.
 Additional attendance and participation policies for each course, as defined by the instructor in the course syllabus, are considered a part of the university's attendance policy.

-STATEMENT ON PLAGIARISM & ACADEMIC DISHONESTY:

-Wayland Baptist University observes a zero tolerance policy regarding academic dishonesty.
+STATEMENT ON PLAGIARISM & ACADEMIC DISHONESTY: Wayland Baptist University observes a zero tolerance policy regarding academic dishonesty.
 Per university policy as described in the academic catalog, all cases of academic dishonesty will be reported and second offenses will result in suspension from the university.
+DISABILITY STATEMENT: